cuiyongbo/hello-world/my_wiki/computer_glossary/shell_command/file_cp_mv.rst

       --attributes-only
          don't copy the file data, just the attributes

-      --backup[=CONTROL]
-         make a backup of each existing destination file

-      -b     like --backup but does not accept an argument

       --copy-contents
          copy contents of special files when recursive

       -d     same as --no-dereference --preserve=links

-      -f, --force
-         if an existing destination file cannot be opened, remove it and try again (this option is ignored when the -n option is also used)

       -i, --interactive
          prompt before overwrite (overrides a previous -n option)